rehresman/supersonicACCELERATOR/readme.md

 Drag & drop the contents of the samples folder on your computer into the "samples" folder in Bela

-Navigate to Project Settings (Gear Icon) set Run project on boot to supersonicACCELERATOR set Block size (audio frames) to 512
+Navigate to Project Settings (Gear Icon)
+Set "Run project on boot" to supersonicACCELERATOR
+Set "Block size (audio frames)" to 512
 Shut down Bela and close the bela.local window in your browser.